Skip to content

 Valid Categories

 Custom rules must use one of the built-in categories.
 The category determines which validator executes your rule.
-The loader rejects rules with invalid categories and lists the valid options in the error message.

 CategoryDescription